CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

 --------------------------

 Makefiles have been provided for building both the C and Fortran versions of the code.
+First load the PGI module to use the PGI compiler:

+    module load pgi

-Change directory to your language of choice and run the `make` command to build the code.
+Then, change directory to your language of choice and run the `make` command to build the code.

 ### C/C++